-Light and Medium Crude Oil (Mbbls) Gas Liquids bbls) Cumulative at Cumulative at Cumulative at Year Year First Attributed Year End First Attributed Year End First Attributed End 2019 109 3,112 182 14,994 12 621 2020 - 2,806 - 10,969 - 291 2021 - 2,708 - 18,196 - 692
+Light and Medium Crude Oil (Mbbls) Gas Liquids bbls)

+Year First Attributed Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End

+2020 2,806 - 10,969 291

+2021 - 2,708 - 18,196 - 692

+2022 - 2,540 1,201 18,171 123 774

 Proved undeveloped reserves have been assigned in areas where the reserves can be estimated with a high degree of certainty.
 In most instances, proved undeveloped reserves will be assigned on lands immediately offsetting existing producing wells within the same accumulation or pool.
-McDaniel has assigned 6.4 MMboe of proved undeveloped reserves in the McDaniel Report with \$101 million of associated undiscounted capital.
+McDaniel has assigned 6.3 MMboe of proved undeveloped reserves in the McDaniel Report with \$117 million of associated undiscounted capital.